susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 Once you have some details written down, you'll be ready to move on to the next step.

-### Making your first step
+### Taking your first step

 Alright!
-Here we are, at the last step of planning, which will help you make your first step on your side project!
+Here we are, at the last step of planning, which will help you take your first step on your side project!

 To recap, you'll have the following components ready from the previous sections: